jrpool/jsonresume-theme-a11y/README.md

 - Clone this theme’s repository into a local directory.
 - Use the `node convert [oldsourcefile] [newsourcefile]` command to convert your source file to this theme’s format.

+If you omit the `oldsourcefile` argument, `convert` will look for the input file as `resume.json`.
+If you omit the `newsourcefile` argument, `convert` will write the output file to `docs/resume-a11y.json`.

 Once you have converted your project-format source file to the theme format, you can further edit the latter file to take advantage of this theme’s features.

 #### Theme format